Admission to the program is NOT direct entry from high school.

 *MUN Calculus Placement Test (CPT) - The alpha grade a student receives on MUN's CPT will be converted to a numeric grade when calculating academic scores.
 A= 87, B=75, C=65 and D= 55.

-A course in which a final grade of Pass was awarded will be viewed as having been successfully completed.
+A course in which a final grade of Pass was awarded will be deemed as having been successfully completed.

 IMPORTANT: Candidates should demonstrate their ability to handle five courses (15 credit hours) per semester in at least two semesters.
 Given the competitive nature of the admissions process, the Admissions Committee may consider factors such as course loads taken throughout university, and the number and frequency of repeat course attempts in making their recommendations for admission.